-The first city-mech.
+The Stenian Confederacy came into existence with the construction of Durgan-lok, the first city-mech.
 A dwarven visionary named Parilus had emerged from the underdeep with plans to a city-mech and ancient tales of a vanished Gearwrights Guild.
 Parilus' knowledge and motivation led to the construction of the first mech, and subsequently the creation of the first city-mech, as is well known (see page 170 of DragonMech).
 What is not well known is the political maneuvering that went on behind the scenes, by which Durgan-lok was "freed" from Duerok and Nedderpik was built from scratch as the first Stenian mech.